These Circus Cats Will Jump Through Hoops — Thanks To Training (And Treats)

 "Maybe a cat [has] some funny way of walking," Maryna said.
 "So you just see it and you just, a little bit, correct and improve it.
 And it became a little trick for you and the cat.
 And after, you just kind of improve, improve, improve until the cat is doing what you want her to do."

-Apart from the actual tricks, the other part of the Savitsky method is teaching the cats to get over their stage fright — to be unafraid of the lights, the music, the crowd, and so on.
+Apart from the actual tricks, the other part of the Savitsky method is teaching the cats to get over their stage fright — to be unafraid of the lights, the music, the crowd and so on.
 The day I went, one cat was hesitant to do a trick.

 "You cannot force a cat to do something unless she wanted to do [it]," Maryna said.
 "Until she wants, she will not do it."